Veritas Fine Arts

 We think highly of visual art in education for several reasons.
 According to research, the arts contribute greatly toward stronger literacy, cognition, and social development.
 There is also a direct correlation between visual art, and both history and our Christian faith.
 In our school we believe that God maintains high standards for goodness, truth and beauty, and that art is for His glory.
 Students are trained to strive for quality craftsmanship while creating aesthetically pleasing works of art.
 This is accomplished through a steady exposure to the works of master artists, students’ own handmade projects, and occasionally some field trips to museums, galleries and various historical sites.

-Elementary Art: Kindergarten through third grade students spend time learning basic art techniques, vocabulary, color theory and they receive a simple introduction to numerous master artists and their works.
-They learn to draw, paint, sculpt and do printmaking using a variety of media.
-At the upper grammar level (4th – 6th grade) we build on what was taught in the younger years by adding more complex techniques and uses of media.
-At this stage students delve a little deeper in the study of artists as they copy master works or create their own designs as they are inspired by viewing teacher demonstrations and master works.
+Elementary Art: Kindergarten through 4th grade students learn basic art techniques, vocabulary, and color theory.
+They receive a simple introduction to numerous master artists and their works.
+With an emphasis on the elements of art and the principals of design, they learn to draw, paint, sculpt, and do printmaking using a variety of media.
+We add more complex techniques and uses of media each year.
+At the 3rd through 4th grade stage, students delve a little deeper in the study of artists as they copy master works, or create their own designs as they are inspired by viewing teacher demonstrations and master works.